 instructs the Directors of the three Bureaux

-within their respective spheres of competence, to implement this resolution and achieve its goals,
+within their respective spheres of competence, to implement this resolution and achieve its goals;

+within their respective role and mandate to consider implementing the WSIS+10 High-Level Event Outcomes (Geneva-2014) especially those related to transfer of know-how and technology and non-discriminatory access through conducting the needed activities in that regard,

-invitesthe governments of the Member States of the Union
+invites Member States

-1 to help telecommunication/ICT equipment manufacturers and providers of services and applications in ensuring that telecommunication/ICT facilities, services and applications established on the basis of ITU-T and ITU-R recommendations may be generally available to the public without any discrimination, and in facilitating applied research and technology transfer;
+1 to help telecommunication/ICT equipment manufacturers and providers of services and applications in ensuring that telecommunication/ICT facilities, services and applications established on the basis of ITU-T and ITU-R recommendations may be generally available to the public without any discrimination, and in facilitating applied research and technology transfer, as referred to in the WSIS+10 High-Level Event Outcomes (Geneva–2014);

-2 to cooperate with one another in the implementation of this resolution,
+2 to explore ways and means for greater collaboration and coordination with one another in the implementation of this resolution,

 instructs the Secretary-General

+1 to cooperate and coordinate with the relevant organizations involved in the development of IP-based networks and the future internet to take the appropriate measures to adopt non- discriminatory access to ITU online services and materials for all ITU members;

-to transmit the text of this resolution to the Secretary-General of the United Nations with a view to bringing to the attention of the world community the viewpoint of ITU, as a specialized agency of the United Nations, on the issue of non-discriminatory access to new telecommunication and information technologies and modern telecommunication/ICT, services and related applications, within the mandate of ITU, as an important factor for world technological progress, and on applied research and technology transfer between Member States, on mutually agreed terms, as a factor that may help to bridge the digital divide.
+2 to transmit the text of this resolution to the Secretary-General of the United Nations with a view to bringing to the attention of the world community the viewpoint of ITU, as a specialized agency of the United Nations, on the issue of non-discriminatory access to new telecommunication and information technologies and modern telecommunication/ICT, services and related applications, within the mandate of ITU, as an important factor for world technological progress, and on applied research and technology transfer between Member States, on mutually agreed terms, as a factor that may help to bridge the digital divide.

 MOD CUB/70/1

-RESOLUTION 64 (Rev. Guadalajara, 2010)
+RESOLUTION 64 (Rev. BUSAN, 2014)

 Non-discriminatory access to modern telecommunication/information and communication technology facilities, services and applications, including applied research and transfer of technology, on mutually agreed terms

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling